-Have you ever noticed that despite all the "joys of motherhood" cards, ads, commercials, etc. that exist, you rarely hear about the joys of pregnancy.
-Much of that probably has to do with the first trimester.
+Have you ever noticed that despite all the "joys of motherhood" cards, ads, commercials, etc. that exist, you'll rarely hear about the joys of pregnancy.
+Much of that probably has to do with the first trimester and all of the nausea and changes that come along with it.
 The good news is that the morning sickness that may have plagued you during the first trimester is usually over by the time you’ve reached the second trimester.

 You're also generally more energetic during the second trimester.
 This is a good thing because you can focus on getting ready for the baby and sharing this time more with your partner.

 It's the perfect time for both of you to bond with each other and the baby.
 Lie down together and feel your belly when the baby is moving.
 Talk together about your plans for the future and your hopes and dreams for your child.
 Enjoy these moments to talk and cuddle together, and really use them to connect.